A micro credentialled course designed for the rural and remote health workforce

 Designed for the rural and remote health workforce

-Provides you with an overview of foundational digital health concepts, before moving to discuss your role as a digitally capable healthcare professional.
+This credential provides you with an overview of foundational digital health concepts, before moving to discuss your role as a digitally capable healthcare professional.
 In addition, important governance considerations, frameworks and industry standards relevant to the Australian healthcare context are covered in this first credential.

 This credential contains three units of learning:

-Gives you a comprehensive overview of the many technologies encompassing digital health.
+This credential gives you a comprehensive overview of the many technologies encompassing digital health.
 In addition, the vital elements required to maintain, monitor and secure digital health data are highlighted in this credential.

 This credential contains three units of learning:

-Encourages you to consider your own health context and the enablers and barriers existing in healthcare delivery in this context.
+This credential encourages you to consider your own health context and the enablers and barriers existing in healthcare delivery in this context.
 You will explore the patient journey, the digital divide and think about digital health initiatives that could be planned and implemented within your healthcare context to improve healthcare delivery.

 This credential contains three units of learning:

 Duration – Each credential is estimated to take about 5-8 hours to complete.
 You can start at any time and learn from anywhere.
-All resources and activities are available online, so you will need a computer and internet to access the learning platform.

 You will engage with contemporary multimedia content and complete activities that allow you to consolidate and apply your learning to your specific workplace context